Reflecting on North Lawndale's past, and looking towards its future

 2022 - Website Launch

-In 2022, NLHCS launched their official website, which will become the home of our growing digital archive collection for community and public access.
+In 2022, NLHCS launched its newly refurbished and expanded website, which will become the home of our growing digital archive collection for community and public access.

 North Lawndale Museum